 There are two types of metrics:

-The ‘recurring count’ aggregation type will allow us to record the period of activity of each user (i.e. from the day the member is added to the account until the day they are removed).
+The aggregation type is a recurring count unique and will allow us to record the period of activity of each user (i.e. from the day the member is added to the account until the day they are removed).

 When a new member is successfully added to the customer account, the backend system will generate an event, including the user_id and "operation_type": "add".
 When a member is removed from the customer account, the backend system will also generate an event, including the user_id and "operation_type": "remove".